 - Lead trial counsel to an apparel manufacturer in a matter before the United States Bankruptcy Court, S.D.N.Y. in defense of allegations of misappropriation of corporate assets.
 This trial resulted in the dismissal of all counts.

 - Lead trial counsel in AAA arbitration arising out of partnership dispute and achieved the dismissal of all direct damages claims.

-- Lead trial counsel to a Chapter 7 Trustee in asserting claims for equity compensation arising out of dissolution of a 600 member international law firm.
+- Lead litigation counsel to a Chapter 7 Trustee in asserting claims for equity compensation arising out of dissolution of a 600 member international law firm.

 - Lead trial counsel in a two-week long trial before the United States District Court, S.D.N.Y. arising out of a maritime disaster.